csirmaz-lit/Primus-Vittason/book.md

 “Also notice how this psychological model of self-identification solves some paradoxes around clones: if something is perceptibly different from what I habitually associates myself with, I will say it is not me, and the is true of perfect clones placed at a distance.
 I won’t see them as me, which is what we expect.
 But this does not hold for a clone at exactly the same place as me, as I won’t know which body I experience or am looking at.
 # VII Achieving the Experience

-We now know what we do to avoid the Experience
+“We now know what we do to avoid the Experience, so we invite the Experience by avoiding avoiding it.”

-We need to avoid avoiding the Experience
+[During this lecture, Primus summarizes the techniques aimed at achieving the Experience.
+He expects his followers to practice and achieve the Experience to some degree before moving on to the Second Peak.]
-# The Second Peak
+# The Second Peak: Others
-# Others

 “We have crossed the gorge of non-existence,” Primus said, “stared into the abyss of nothingness, faced our fears of death and not-being-born, and ascended, one aching step after another, the cliff of the Experience.”
 He paused.
 “What have we done?
 We have learned to focus on our existence, and we have realized its fragility.
 We have learned how to reject the dilution of the everyday, to pull ourselves back to the Primeval, and face and learn our place in the world.
 We are more than the constantly diluted, but we are less because we have laid ourselves bare in front of the possibility of not being there.
 We are richer for the Experience, but poorer because we put down the noise.
 Henceforth the Experience will always be there: we can call it, and it will call; it focuses us on what ultimately matters, and as a constant memento guides us to more meaning.
 But it is a force on its own: it brings dread and maims unless we grow strong to control it and bend it to our will.
 In short, we reached the first peak on our journey, and from this summit we see the strange landscape that lies ahead.